dscsnu/labyrinth-2025/algorithm/guide.md

-so basically in the app. you can scroll through the spells and approve or reject each pattern.
+so basically in the app, you can scroll through the spells and approve or reject each pattern.

-APPROVE: it will put that pattern into the directory for that spell.
+APPROVE: It will put that pattern into the directory for that spell.
-REJECT: it will put that pattern into the rejected directory.
+REJECT: It will put that pattern into the rejected directory.
+(both of these actions will pull the pattern out of the patterns_output directory and move it to the needed directory)
 BACK: will let you go back to a previous pattern in case you made an error.

-right now for spells ive used clash royale spells and images are weirdly named but you get the gist. zap card is a spell and its directory is zapcard so any pattern approved for that spell will be in this directory.
+Right now, for the spells, I've used Clash Royale spells and the images are weirdly named, but you get the gist.
+Zap card is a spell, and its directory is zapcard, so any pattern approved for that spell will be in this directory.

-yes arrow keys work for going through the patterns.
+Yes arrow keys work for going through the patterns.

 CAUTION:

-any changes you make i.e approving or rejecting a pattern will persist even after you close the app.
-If you want to reverse it click back but it should be in the SAME session.
-If you end your session then you won't be able to go back to the patterns you worked on in the previous sessions.
+1. Any changes you make, i.e approving or rejecting a pattern, will persist even after you close the app.
+2. If you want to reverse it, click back, but it should be in the SAME session.
+3. If you end your session, then you won't be able to go back to the patterns you worked on in the previous sessions.

 IMPROVEMENTS:

-the counter for patterns isn't working as intended so I will fix that.
-Obviously spells need to be implemented.
-Will make persistence across sessions easier to work with if needed.
+1. The counter for patterns isn't working as intended, so I will fix that.
+2. Obviously, spells need to be implemented.
+3. Will make persistence across sessions easier to work with if needed.
+4. Will make the app transfer the nodes/coordinates for each pattern into the correct directory, so it transfers the data needed.